-The qualification has the potential to prepare you for employment within the computing sector.
+The qualification has the potential to prepare you for employment or further study within the computing sector.
 The underpinning knowledge and understanding gained from the course will be a valuable resource for you to explore this route.

-Entry may still be possible for mature students depending on their prior knowledge and experience.
+- Entry may be possible for mature students depending on their prior knowledge and experience.

 Information and Interview Session Requirements

-Provides the entry requirements to HNC Cyber Security or entry into the Batchelor of Engineering Cyber Security degree (in partnership with UWS).
+Provides the entry requirements to HNC Cyber Security and/or entry into the Batchelor of Engineering Cyber Security degree (in partnership with UWS).